Updated December 2016 (web update only, Rarotonga is on the list to visit in 2017)

 Bounty Bookshop, next to the Post Office

 Bounty Bookshop stocks guide books including Papa Mike's Cook Islands Handbook.
 If you'd like to recreate local dishes there are a few recipe books to choose from.
 Newspapers include Cook Islands News (daily, $2), and The Cook Islands Herald (weekly).
 There's also a free Cook Islands Sun Visitor Guide (published twice a year and distributed around town).
-The Book Centre at the University of South Pacific may be worth a look too.

 Cook Islands Library & Museum Society, Avarua